wbwilsoniv/sneekpeek/README.md

 ## MVP
 1. CRUD functionality for Sneaker
-2. CRUD functionality for Brands
+2. Read functionality for Brands

 ## ICE-Box